 - 2 teaspoons vanilla extract

-- 100 g milk or dark chocolate, roughly chopped
+- 100 g milk or dark chocolate, roughly chopped, plus a handful extra for topping

 Instructions

-- In a small bowl, stir together flour, cornstarch, baking powder, baking soda, and salt.
+- Dry mixture: In a small bowl, stir together flour, cornstarch, baking soda, and salt.
 Set aside.

-- In a large mixing bowl, use an electric mixer on low-medium speed to beat the butter until smooth and creamy.
-Beat in the granulated sugar and brown sugar until incorporated.
-Finally, beat in the egg, egg yolk, and vanilla extract until smooth.
+- Cream butter and sugar: In a large mixing bowl, use an electric hand mixer to beat the butter until it becomes very creamy and pale in colour.
+Add the granulated sugar and brown sugar and beat on medium speed until creamy and fluffy, about 3 minutes.

-- Add in the flour mixture and briefly mix on low speed until almost combined but with some patches of flour remaining.
-Add in the chopped mini eggs and chocolate, reserving a handful of each for topping, and finish folding together with a spatula until just combined.
+- Combine dry and wet: Add the flour mixture and briefly mix on low speed until almost combined but with some patches of flour remaining.

-- Use a 3” (4 tablespoon) cookie/ice cream scooper to scoop out balls of dough.
-Release dough balls on lined baked sheet, about 2-3” apart to leave room for spreading.
-Press a few pieces of chopped mini eggs and chocolate that you saved earlier on top of each dough ball.
+- Scoop cookie dough: Use a 4-tablespoon cookie scooper to scoop out balls of cookie dough.
+Release the dough balls on your lined baked sheet, leaving about 2” in between each ball to account for spreading.
+Press a few pieces of chopped mini eggs on top of each dough ball.

-- Let cookies cool for 10 minutes before tranferring to a wire rack to cool completely or enjoy while still warm.
+- Cool: Let cookies cool for 5-10 minutes before transferring them to a wire rack to cool completely or enjoy while still warm.